colbyfayock/space-jelly-store-workshop/README.md

 * TODO

 ## 👨‍🚀 Who Am I?
-I'm Colby Fayock!
+I'm Colby Fayock! 👋

+Learning by doing is the best way to learn something new and that’s the approach I take when I help others learn about Javascript, React, and the static web through [writing](https://www.freecodecamp.org/news/author/colbyfayock/), [videos on Youtube](https://www.youtube.com/colbyfayock), and [courses on egghead.io](https://egghead.io/instructors/colby-fayock?af=atzgap).

+I try to bring this passion from my work tackling challenges like high scale video streaming services, ecommerce with [ThinkGeek](https://twitter.com/thinkgeek), satellite dashboards, and working as a Developer Advocate for [Applitools](https://applitools.com/).

+In addition to all of my other work, I've published two books [Jamstack Handbook](https://jamstackhandbook.com/) — which includes everything you need to know about the Jamstack with 3 step-by-step tutorials — and [50 Projects for React and the Static Web](https://50reactprojects.com/) — which is a free ebook that includes 50 project ideas complete with project briefs, resources, and even design layout ideas.

 You can also find me on Twitter at [@colbyfayock](https://twitter.com/colbyfayock)!

 ## 🧰 Before the Workshop

-There are a few things that you would ideally have done before we jump into the workshop:
+There's really one thing you would ideally have done before we jump into the workshop:
 * Make sure you're set up with the minimum environment requirements

 ### Environment Requirements
-There are only a few things that are probably considered "strict" requirements for the workshop:
+There's also only one thing that is probably considered a "strict" requirement for the workshop:
 * [node](https://nodejs.org/en/)

-The **operating system** you use shouldn't matter as long as you can run commands with yarn or npm.
+The **operating system** you use shouldn't matter as long as you can run commands with npm (or yarn if that's your thing).

 If you can run `npm -v`, you should be good to go.